FinlayDaG33k/TheSpigotBin/README.md

 # TheSpigotBin
 Spigot Binary files :) (saves you from having to compile)
+This repo is 0% affiliated with the Minecraft, Craftbukkit or Spigot devs :)